Guides to shaping great products

 In such a case, you should either gather enough evidence to back up your claims or use alternative methods such as pseudonymization.

-3. Consider HTTPs as an essential part of your application
+3. Consider HTTPS an essential part of your application

 So again, use encryption for the “contact us” forms.
 Also, inform your clients how you store this data and for how long.